First, we should note that this statement by Jesus has been translated variously by the different Bible versions:

 "Repent ye; for the kingdom of heaven is at hand."
 (American Standard Version)

 "Repent, for the kingdom of heaven is at hand."
 (Revised Standard Version, English Standard Version, New American Standard Bible)These are all translated from the same Greek phrase, μετανοεῖτε ἤγγικεν γὰρ ἡ βασιλεία τῶν οὐρανῶν.

 From that time on Jesus began to preach, “Repent, for the kingdom of heaven is near.”
 (Matt.
 4:17)It should be made clear that this was not solely Jesus' message.
-He was passing on the same teachings of his own teacher, John the Baptist taught, following John being imprisoned.
+He was passing on the same teachings of his own teacher John the Baptist.
 How do we know this?
 Consider these two verses in addition to Matt.
 4:17:

 In those days John the Baptist came, preaching in the Desert of Judea and saying, "Repent, for the kingdom of heaven is near."
 (Matt.
 3:2)

 "As you go, preach this message: 'The kingdom of heaven is near.'"
 (Matt.
 10:7)Matthew 3:2 describes clearly that John taught this very same teaching.
 Then we find from Matthew 10:7 that Jesus is telling his disciples to pass on this same teaching.
 In other words, Jesus taught what John taught, then told his own students to teach the same thing to others.